LEAN-96/RAG-Demystified/README.md

 ![RAG_Updated](https://github.com/LEAN-96/RAG-Demystified/assets/150592634/4ed80cc8-388c-44db-87d9-547cdb8fb757)

 The basic RAG process involves indexing, retrieval, and generation.
-In simple terms, a user's input is used to search for relevant documents, which are then combined with a prompt and given to the model to create a final response.
+In simple terms, a user's input x is used to search for relevant documents z, which are then combined with a prompt and given to the model to create a final output y.
 If the interaction involves multiple turns, previous conversation history can be included in the prompt.
 The entire RAG-Process is often referred as "RAG-Pipeline".

 However, this approach, known as Naive RAG, has some drawbacks.
 It may suffer from low precision, meaning it sometimes includes irrelevant information in the response, and low recall, where it may miss relevant information.
 Another issue is the possibility of the model receiving outdated information, leading to inaccurate responses and the risk of generating content that doesn't align with the user's needs.
 This can result in confusing or incorrect answers.